krzemin/fj/README.md

-# Type erasure

-[TOC]

 # Introduction

-Certain statically typed programming languages provide concept of generic types, which is ability to parametrize types with type parameters.
-Such feature enables writing polymorphic code which can work with arbitrary actual type arguments.
-One of the key application of generic types we can found in standard libraries, e.g. collections and algorithms working with them, which can be implemented once as "template code" and used with any concrete type.
+Certain class-based programming languages provide concept of generic types.
+This is ability to parametrize classes with type parameters.
+Such a feature enables writing polymorphic code which can work for arbitrary actual type arguments.
+One of the key applications of generic types we can found in standard libraries, e.g. collections and algorithms working with them.
+For example, sorting algorithm can be implemented as a function taking some collection of comparable elements and invoked for lists, vectors or arrays.

-There are several different possible implementations of generics, including:
+There are several possible implementations of generics, including:

- * *type passing* - it preserves informations about type parameters at runtime, which allows to differentiate `List<Integer>` to `List<String>` for example; this implementation is chosen in *.NET* languages like *C#*.
+ * *type passing* - it preserves information about type parameters at runtime, which allows to distinguish for example `List<Integer>` from `List<String>`; this implementation is chosen in *.NET* languages like *C#*
- * *instantiating* - this one is present in C++ language; the compiler generate instance of type-parametrized class for every set of generic parameters.
-So at runtime we have different classes like `List_of_Integers` or `List_of_Strings`.
+ * *type instantiating* - for every instantiation of parametrized class with actual type arguments, there is separate class generated, which maintains no information about generic types -- for example `List_Integer` and `List_String`; still we can distinguish between them; this implementation is present in *C++* language
- * *type erasure* - it eliminates informations about type parameters at compilation time, replacing them with their so-called *type bounds*; at runtime we have only `List` classes both for list of integers and list of strings (it's just a list of non-distinguishable objects); This implementation is used by Java compiler.
+ * *type erasure* - it eliminates informations about type parameters at compilation time, replacing them with their so-called *type bounds*; at runtime we have only single `List` class which can hold any elements; we cannot distinguish lists of integers from lists of string in this implementation; type erasure is used by *Java* language

-In this article we will get into details of type erasure, reviewing implementation of two micro programming languages that imitate subsets of Java, being syntactically compatible.
-These languages are pure implementation of minimal core calculus for Java and GJ - *Featherweight Java* from paper by A. Igarashi, B. C. Pierce and P. Wadler.
+In this article we will review implementation of two small programming languages that imitate subsets of Java, being syntactically compatible with full language.
+They were defined in whitepaper by A. Igarashi, B. C. Pierce and P. Wadler titled [*Featherweight Java: A Minimal Core Calculus for Java and GJ*](http://www.cis.upenn.edu/~bcpierce/papers/fj-toplas.pdf).
+There two languages are:

+* *FJ* - minimal subset of Java with classes only
+* *FGJ* - the language extended with type-parametrized classes and methods

 We will define syntax, look at the examples and express type erasure as translation from *FGJ* to *FJ* that preserves some important properties about types and behaviour.

-I will not explain all the details of erasure implementation which are described in original paper, which I really encourage to read afterwards for deeper understanding.
-Instead i will construct some interesting examples and we will review their erased versions to see actual differences and limitations.
+We will not explain all the details of erasure implementation, but instead will look at the example programs and their erased version to see type erasure in action.
+For those readers who are willing to deeper understand erasure rules, I encourage to read original paper, where they are clearly defined and comprehensively explained.

-The implementation is written in Scala language.
-The only software that you should have installed in order run examples is [SBT](http://www.scala-sbt.org).
+The implementation is written in Scala 2.11.
+The only software that you should have installed in order run examples are [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and [SBT](http://www.scala-sbt.org).

 # Featherweight Java